- Teaches students:

 Are you interested in learning piano, or do you have a child who is?
 I can't wait to help you turn this desire into reality!
-My name is Amy, and I am a piano teacher who specializes in teaching children, though don't let that sway you: I do enjoy teaching any age.
+My name is Amy, and I am a piano teacher who specializes in teaching children.
 I descend from a long line of musicians (both my mother and grandmother were piano teachers) and have played piano for 21 years, studying with a private instructor for 13 of those.
 I received my BFA at Goddard College (’14) and my MFA at Boston University (’16).

 MY TEACHING PHILOSOPHY: